Nude swimming: United States

+The 18th, 19th, and early 20th centuries saw the rise of a subculture of boys and young men who swam nude in any available body of water.
+This extended to well-known historical figures; Benjamin Franklin and John Quincy Adams were known to skinny dip.
+U.S. President Theodore Roosevelt described nude swims in the Potomac with his "tennis cabinet" in his Autobiography: "If we swam the Potomac, we usually took off our clothes".

-In the United States, skinny-dipping by young people, mostly boys, was common in rural areas across the country.
-As towns such as Logan, Utah, Humboldt, Iowa, and Dixon, Illinois, grew in the 1890s, the traditional locations became more visible to the public, and local ordinances were implemented prohibiting nude swimming, but were difficult to enforce, or involved very young children who were not punished.
-In 1907 Nashville, Tennessee, deputy sheriffs took no action to stop nude swimming by men and boys in the Cumberland River if they were outside populated areas.
+As towns such as Logan, Utah, Humboldt, Iowa, and Dixon, Illinois, grew in the 1890s, the traditional locations became more visible to the public, and local ordinances were implemented prohibiting nude swimming, but were difficult to enforce, or involved very young children who did not receive punishment.
+In 1850, Grand Rapids, Michigan addressed the issue of both men and women swimming nude in the Grand River by passing an ordinance allowing the activity only at night, between 8 pm and 5 am.
+In 1907, Nashville, Tennessee deputy sheriffs took no action to stop men and boys from swimming nude in the Cumberland River outside of populated areas.

 The 1927 California Channel Swim between Catalina Island and the mainland was declared clothing optional by the sponsor, William Wrigley.
 Two Black American swimmers stated their intention to swim nude, as did several other women, saying the suits available were a handicap.
 In the 1927 Lake George 24 mile marathon, suits were optional if swimmers chose to cover their bodies with grease.

-U.S. President Theodore Roosevelt described nude swims in the Potomac with his "tennis cabinet" in his Autobiography: "If we swam the Potomac, we usually took off our clothes".
+Outdoor nude swimming in isolated American summer camps also existed as a socially accepted practice usually, but not always, segregated by gender.
 Ernest Thompson Seton describes skinny dipping as one of the first activities of his Woodcraft Indians, a forerunner of the Scout movement, in 1902.
-A 1937 article on swimming at boy scout summer camps in Washington state makes no mention of the boys being naked in almost all the photographs.
+A 1937 article on swimming at Boy Scout summer camps in Washington makes no mention of the boys being naked in almost all the photographs.
 Descriptions of special "carnival" days that were coed did not mention whether swimsuits were available.
 It does state "Both boys and girls enjoy the thrill of swimming in the nude, so on occasion, suits may be discarded for the night plunge."
 Night swimming was allowed only in camps where this was safe.
-In 1937, boys swimming nude in creeks of Atlanta, Georgia resulted only in warnings.
+In 1937, boys swimming nude in creeks of Atlanta, Georgia received only warnings.

-Among the features of rural Vermont being overtaken by development in the 1970s, an editorial mentions the removal of forests that sheltered ponds where boys had been swimming naked for 200 years.
-Older residents of Duncanville, Texas, remembered the "Blue Hole" on Ten Mile Creek a few hundred feet west of Main Street as the place to skinny-dip for decades.
+An editorial mentions the removal of forests in rural Vermont being that sheltered ponds where boys had been swimming naked for 200 years during the 1970s.
+Older residents of Duncanville, Texas, remembered the "Blue Hole" on Ten Mile Creek a few hundred feet west of Main Street as the place to skinny dip for decades.
 In 1967, misbehavior including drinking, fighting, and accidents led to complaints and calls to make the place off-limits.